 Importantly, Zendesk's dollar-based net expansion rate, which measures the company's annual expansion within existing customers, was at 117% -- within management's target range between 110% to 120%.

 GoDaddy, a domain name registrar and provider of online tools, saw its revenue increase 13% year over year to $737.2 million.
 This was at the high end of management's guidance range for revenue during the period to be between $730 million and $740 million.
 This growth was supported by a broad base of catalysts, including a 9.7% increase in domain revenue, a 14.4% rise in hosting and presence revenue, and a 20.4% jump in business applications revenue.
 Average revenue per user rose 7.8% as total customers increased 5.5% to 19 million.

 Notably, GoDaddy's cash from operations jumped 25.1% year over year to $161.3 million.

 The news in GoDaddy's update that stole the show, however, was the CEO's decision to step down for health reasons.
 Filling his place is Aman Bhutani, who previously served as Brand Expedia Group president at Expedia.

 More From The Motley Fool

-Daniel Sparks owns shares of Square.
-The Motley Fool owns shares of and recommends Apple, Shopify, and Square.
-The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
+Daniel Sparks has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Apple and Zendesk.
+The Motley Fool has the following options: short January 2020 $155 calls on Apple, long January 2020 $150 calls on Apple, short January 2020 $155 calls on Apple, and long January 2020 $150 calls on Apple.
+The Motley Fool recommends GoDaddy.
 The Motley Fool has a disclosure policy.